dimmitri/yii2-expand-row-column/README.md

 {
     $searchModel = new ModelSearch();
     $dataProvider = $searchModel->search(Yii::$app->request->queryParams);
-//  The key (or keyField) must be filled, if the key is not equal to 'id'.
+//  The key (or keyField) must be filled, if the key is not equal to primary key.
     $dataProvider->key = 'uuid';// for ActiveDataProvider
 //  $dataProvider->keyField = 'uuid';// for ArrayDataProvider